gz/autoperf/README.md

 use_watch_repeat = true
 ```

-Saving this as a file called `manifest.toml` and stored in a folder called `pairings`
+After saving this as a file called `manifest.toml` in a folder called
-you could call `autoperf` with the following arguments:
+`pairings` you could call `autoperf` with the following arguments:

 ```
 $ autoperf pair ./pairings
 ```

+This essentially does what the profile command does, but for every individual
+program defined in the manifest.
+In addition, it does even more profile
+commands for programA while continously running programB or programC in the
+background (once this is done it does the same for programB and programC).

-If you want to get a sense for what this command would be doing you can use the `-d` which just prints
+If this is confusing and you want to get first hand experience of what we would
+really be running here you can also pass the `-d` argument to the pair
+sub-command.
+In this case, autoperf just prints a plan of what it would be
-the commands rather than launching any programs and doing any perf instrumentation.
+doing, rather than launching any programs.

 ### Manifest settings

-The manifest format has quite a few configuration parameters.
+The manifest format has a few configuration parameters.
 A full manifest file with
-all possible configurations is shown in `./tests/pair/manifest.toml`.
+all possible configurations and documentation in the comments is shown in
+`./tests/pair/manifest.toml`.

 * **configuration** is a list of possible mappings of the program to cores:
   * L1-SMT: Programs are placed on a single core, each gets one hyper-thread.